josewhitetower/javascript30/README.md

 # javascript30
 This is a repository that follows Javascript30 by @wesbos https://javascript30.com/
+### Day 30: October 4, 2017

+**Today's Progress**:
+1. Today I continued with JavaScript30.

+**Thoughts**:
+1. Asigning values to strings, numbers or booleans copies will not tu update the orginial value.
+2. Doing it to Array or Objects will.
+They are not copies, but references.
 ### Day 29: October 3, 2017

 **Today's Progress**: